qwykx/p3s-dynamic-client-ip-password-spraying/HTTP-Tor/Tutorial.md

 ### Password Spraying

-Now as you have all your need code wrap the code together and try to capture the flag.
+Now as you have all your needed code wrap the parts together and try to capture the flag.
 Make sure to update the **password** according to https://pwspray.vm.vuln.land/.

 When you add some `print` statements to your code it could look somehow like this.